· · AI

 This matters most for technical content.
 Code snippets.
 Error messages.
 Product names.
 Acronyms.
 All the cases where exact matching beats semantic similarity.

 Implementation is straightforward.
 Run both searches in parallel, then combine results using reciprocal rank fusion or score normalization.
 Research consistently shows hybrid approaches achieving better precision and recall than either method alone.
-Hybrid search and reranking are becoming defaults in production RAG systems, particularly for policy and legal corpora.
+Hybrid search and reranking are becoming defaults in production RAG systems, especially for policy and legal corpora.

 Add a reranker after initial retrieval.
 Reranking reorders results so the most relevant information appears first before being passed to the LLM.
 Without a reranker, cosine similarity rewards proximity, not usefulness.
-Cross-encoder models or late interaction approaches like ColBERT provide the most accurate reranking, though at higher compute cost.
+Cross-encoder models or late interaction approaches like Omar Khattab’s ColBERT provide the most accurate reranking, though at higher compute cost.
 Milvus 2.6 now includes built-in Boost Ranker and Decay Ranker functions for combining semantic similarity with contextual relevance.

 Measuring what’s actually working